Skip to main content

 Grandparents may request visitation by filing a petition in the county family court where the grandchild resides.
 If there is an existing grandparent visitation order, a grandparent may request more time by modifying the order.
 If the child’s parent prevents a grandparent from visiting, the grandparent may ask the court to enforce the order.

 If you want to obtain, modify, or enforce grandparent visitation in Bowling Green, contact the Law Office of Pamela C. Bratcher today at (270) 783-8311 for experienced legal assistance.
-Serving clients in Kentucky since 1988!
+We have been serving clients in Kentucky since 1988!

 Categories